 An alternative to enabling and configuring the file manifest to collect checksum reporting is to set up a script to report the values.
-See Automated execution of Lua scripts with transfer Events.

 Comparing checksums

 If you open a file that you downloaded with Aspera and find that it is corrupted, you can determine when the corruption occurred by comparing the checksum that is reported by Aspera to the checksums of the files on the destination and on the source.